Mlberry0205/flashcards/README.md

 - TDD, Mocha, Chai

 ## Project Goals/and Future Features
-- With mre time, I would love to make this a full functioning game for a user to play.
+- With more time, I would love to make this a full functioning game for a user to play.
 - I would love to add a timer for the users

 # Contributor